365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Clothes hangers that you don’t use

-- Broken tools
+- Broken tools in the garage or shed

 - Garden tools that you never use

-- Tools that have parts missing
+- DIY tools that have parts missing or don’t work

 - Paint in your garage that’s been there for years